Diagramming#

 Running the Diagram Command#

-janus diagram --input janus/language/treesitter/_tests/languages --output diagrams --llm my-gpt --language python --diagram-type Activity
+janus diagram --input janus/language/treesitter/_tests/languages --output diagrams --llm my-gpt --language matlab --diagram-type Activity

-The options for type of diagram are Class, Sequence, and Activity.
+The options for type of diagram are Class

 You can also specify some refiners in a chain to improve the quality of the diagram:

-janus diagram --input janus/language/treesitter/_tests/languages --output diagrams --llm my-gpt --language python --diagram-type Activity -r ReflectionRefiner -r CodeFormatRefiner -r FixParserExceptions
+janus diagram --input janus/language/treesitter/_tests/languages --output diagrams --llm my-gpt --language matlab --diagram-type Activity -r ReflectionRefiner -r CodeFormatRefiner -r FixParserExceptions

 This should output a Janus JSON file that then can be used to render the diagram.